ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 I'm getting multiple notifications for the same event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Some possibilities:

-99.9% of times, its because you have multiple copies of the eventserver
+- Most often, its because you have multiple copies of the eventserver
   running and you don't know it.
 Maybe you were manually testing it, and
   forgot to quit it and terminated the window.
 Do
   ``sudo zmdc.pl stop zmeventnotification.pl`` and then
   ``ps -aef | grep zme``, kill everything, and start again.
 Monitor the
   logs to see how many times a message is sent out.

+- There are situations where you device token has changed and ``/var/lib/zmeventnotification/push/tokens.txt`` has
+  both the old and new token and both work.
+In this case, your device will get multiple
+  notifications.
+Stop the ES, delete ``tokens.txt`` and let zmNinja re-register

-The other 0.1% is at times Google's FCM servers send out multiple
+- At times Google's FCM servers send out multiple
   notifications.
 Why?
 I don't know.
 But it sorts itself out very quickly,
   and if you think this must be the reason, I'll wager that you are
   actually in the 99.9% lot and haven't checked properly.

 How do I reduce the time of delay from an alarm occuring in ZM to the notification being sent out?